BLuckoo/Amazon_Vine_Analysis/README.md

 **The dataset was then transformed into 4 DataFrames as shown below:**

-1. The customer_id DataFrame was created by grouping the customer_id and counting the number of reviews by customer_id using the aggregate funstion in Python.
+1. The customer_id DataFrame was created by grouping the customer_id and counting the number of reviews by customer_id using the aggregate function in Python.

 <p align="center">